uhasker/getting-things-done-in-next-js/src/chapter1/12-writing-decent-code.md

 ### Final Remarks

 Well, now that you made it through this section, are you a great programmer?
-Unfortunately, the answer is a hard no.
+Unfortunately, the answer is a hard **no**.

-If you could become a great programmer by just reading a list, then there wouldn't be entire book shelves devoted to becoming a better programmer.
+If you could become a great programmer by just reading a couple of pages, then there wouldn't be entire book shelves devoted to that topic.

-You need to actually go out and write projects.
+There is only one way to become a good programmer:

-There is no way around it.
+**You need to actually go out and write projects.**

-In the end, experience is king.
+There is no way around it and in the end, experience is king.

 But there is one important caveat - you have to actually _learn_ from that experience and reflect on your mistakes.

-So go out there and write a feature!
+So go out there, write features, make mistakes and learn something!